quicwg/base-drafts/draft-ietf-quic-transport.md

 stateless reset being sent.

-In order to prevent a stateless reset sent in response to a heavily delayed packet using a retired connection ID, from closing the connection, the stateless reset token of the retired connection IDs SHOULD NOT be reused.
+In order to prevent a stateless reset sent in response to a heavily delayed packet using a retired connection ID from closing the connection, the stateless reset token of the retired connection IDs SHOULD NOT be reused.

 The Retire Prior To field MUST be less than or equal to the Sequence Number